Invite friends and family to read the obituary and add memories.

 In addition to his mother, he is survived by his wife, Virgie Lamira Lindner; children, Gabriel and Mahala Alan Lindner and Hope Lamira Lindner; siblings, Charles Lindner, Sherisa Kutz, Joseph Price, and Lesley Barker; step-mother Deborah Lindner; and grandson.

-Funeral services will be conducted at 10:00 AM, Monday, January 26, 2026 at the Restoration Outreach Church by the Rev. Winston Yoder.
-Burial will be at 2:00 PM at the M.J.
+*Due to Inclement weather expected in our area, the date and time for the funeral services have been changed.
+Funeral services will be conducted at 3:00 PM, Wednesday, January 28, 2026 at the Restoration Outreach Church by the Rev. Winston Yoder.
+Burial with military honors be at 10:00 AM, on Thursday, January 29, 2026 at the M.J.
 “Dolly” Cooper Veterans Cemetery in Anderson.
-The family will receive friends from 9:00 until 10:00 AM at the church.
+The family will receive friends from 2:00 until 3:00 PM on Wednesday at the church.

 Memorials may be made to the Restoration Outreach Church, Youth, PO Box 1037, Newberry, SC 29108.